divyasri77/MakeFirstPR/instructions.md

  ## 4. Wait for Pull Request to merge

- ## 5. Celebrate - you've done your first pull request!!
+ ## 5. Celebrate - you've done your first pull request!!🎉